-Earlier in the Spring I had to dig up a rose and save it.
-I wasn’t sure what had happened but in the video I share that one and the photos in this post are of this Olivia Rose.
+Earlier in the Spring, I had to dig up a rose and save it.
+At first, I wasn’t sure what had happened but in the video, I share that rose that I saved and the photos in this post are of this Olivia Rose.

 I really do know how to grow roses, I don’t kill them usually.
-I have a host of articles on How to Grow Roses.
 This is the first time I have dealt with this but I have had to move roses at the wrong time of year and this method works for that too.

 How to Bring a Rose Plant Back to Life

 First, we will dig up the suffering rose bush.
 This is easier if the soil has been well hydrated.
 Water the area very well the day before tackling this.

 Place your shovel far enough back you can preserve as many roots as possible.